aboudou/boulder-vic/README.md

 ---

 - There is no usage of `printf` and `sprintf` functions as they are too costly (about 3kB added when used with strings).
+- The memory map is described below (with 3 kB expansion)
+  - 0x0401 : Start of user RAM
+  - 0x1DC8 : Start of user RAM reserved for custom charset
+  - 0x1DFF : End of user RAM

+- User RAM size is 6655 bytes
+- Max program RAM size is 6599 bytes
+- Custom charset size is 56 bytes (7 characters, 8 bytes each)

 See on Youtube